suncoast-devs/handbook/lessons/algorithms-day-two/activity.md

 ## Scrabble Tiles

-In the following problems you are allowed to use the following sentences as your _language_
+In the following problems, you are allowed to use the following sentences as your _language_

 We will have "memory spots" in this exercise.
-The best way to represent this is to get out a sheet of paper and make several squares where you can label each one.
+The best way to represent this is to get out a sheet of paper and make several squares to label each one.
 These squares will either contain a number or a tile.

 ```
 Make a memory spot with the label ____.